ArduPilot/ardupilot_wiki/common/source/docs/common-rpm.rst

 The setup for electrical commutation RPM sensors is much the same as hall effect sensors, so the steps above are applicable.
 The only difference is the scaling value to be entered in the :ref:`RP2_SCALING<RPM2_SCALING>` parameter.
-Now, the scaling value is a function of the number of poles in the motor and should be the reciprocal of the number of poles.
-E.g. A 4 pole motor will need a scaling value of 0.25.
+Now, the scaling value is a function of the number of poles in the motor and should be the reciprocal of the number of pole pairs.
+E.g. A motor with 20 poles, therefore 10 pole pairs, needs a scaling value of 1/10 = 0.1.

 Optical Sensors
 ===============